suborbital/docs/website/docs/compute/using-api.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Using the Compute API
+# Using Compute's APIs

+You can find a detailed specification of Compute's APIs [here](https://suborbital-compute.readme.io/reference/api-reference).

 <Tabs groupId='language-selection'>